-The Washington Wildlife Habitat Connectivity Working Group (WHCWG), formed in 2007 between Washington Department of Transportation and WDFW, is an open collaborative science-based effort to produce tools and analyses that identify opportunities and priorities to provide habitat connectivity in Washington and surrounding habitats.
-While these efforts have not focused specifically on wildlife migration corridors and winter range, they have made structured, scientifically-based advancement on habitat connectivity questions for many species including mule deer (WHCWG 2012).
+The Washington Wildlife Habitat Connectivity Working Group (WHCWG), formed in 2007 between the Washington Department of Transportation and the Department, is an open, collaborative, science-based effort to produce tools and analyses that identify opportunities and priorities to provide habitat connectivity in Washington and surrounding habitats.
+While these efforts have not focused specifically on population connectivity and movement barriers associated with big game migration and winter range, they have made structured, scientifically-based advancement on habitat connectivity questions for many species including mule deer (WHCWG 2012).

-Mule deer managers with WDFW currently have large gaps in information regarding mule deer movement and habitat use for herds in many zones.
+Mule deer managers with the Department currently have large gaps in information regarding mule deer movement and habitat use for herds in many zones.
 Research was conducted from 2000 to 2007 to estimate survival and nutritional status of mule deer herds occurring in four of Washington's seven MDMZs, but movement data were limited due to technological and budgetary constraints and are insufficient for modern spatial analyses.
-In 2016, WDFW began to collect high-resolution movement data suitable for robust spatial analyses (e.g., Brownian bridge models; Sawyer et. al 2009) to identify important corridors and stopover locations for the Methow subherd in the northern most portion of the East Slope Cascades (ESC) zone near the Canadian border.
+In 2016, the Department began to collect high-resolution movement data suitable for robust spatial analyses (e.g., Brownian bridge models; Sawyer et. al 2009) to identify important corridors and stopover locations for the Methow subherd in the northern most portion of the East Slope Cascades (ESC) zone near the Canadian border.
 The Methow project is a good first step toward bridging some of those information gaps.
-However, substantial work remains to delineate herd boundaries and movement patterns of other subherds in the ESC zone and other MDMZs, which requires additional funding beyond what

-WDFW is able to support at present.
-Filling these data gaps would allow WDFW to 1) identify key land management collaborators, 2) prioritize work to develop and implement data-driven responses to current and emerging mule deer habitat conservation and restoration needs, and 3) communicate to the public and other stakeholders the importance of conserving these landscapes and ecosystems for the perpetuation and sustainable management of mule deer in Washington State.
+However, substantial work remains to delineate herd boundaries and movement patterns of other subherds in the ESC zone and other MDMZs, which requires additional funding beyond what the Department is able to support at present.
+Filling these data gaps would allow the Department to 1) identify key land management collaborators, 2) prioritize work to develop and implement data-driven responses to current and emerging mule deer habitat conservation and restoration needs, and 3) communicate to the public and other stakeholders the importance of conserving these landscapes and ecosystems for the perpetuation and sustainable management of mule deer in Washington State.